 Dr. Stephen Hoard is a cosmetic dentist in New Bern, North Carolina.
-Dr. Hoard offers tooth bonding to correct minor cosmetic dental concerns such as spaces and gaps between teeth, chipped teeth, of stained teeth.
+Dr. Hoard offers tooth bonding to correct minor cosmetic dental concerns such as spaces and gaps between teeth, chipped teeth, and stained teeth.
 Tooth bonding is a fast, affordable treatment that is usually completed in a single visit to our New Bern dentist office.

 What is Dental Bonding?